FrederikBlem/DLS-ExamProject/README.md

 # DLS-ExamProject
-This is the repository for my Development of Large Systems exam project.
+This is the repository for my Development of Large Systems exam project: [Online Repository.](https://github.com/FrederikBlem/DLS-ExamProject)
-The project is based upon the DLS subject's assignment 2:<br>
+The project is based upon the DLS subject's assignment 2 description:<br>
 [Assignment 2 Document.](Documents/assignment2.pdf)

 ## Docker setup (and reset)